Waitman Wade Beorn

-Waitman Wade Beorn is a historian who studies the Holocaust in Eastern Europe.
-He is currently a Senior Lecturer in History at Northumbria University in Newcastle, UK.
-Previously, he served as the Louis and Frances Blumkin Professor of Holocaust and Genocide Studies at the University of Nebraska-Omaha.
-From 2015 to 2016, he was the executive director of the Virginia Holocaust Museum in Richmond, Va.
+Waitman Wade Beorn is an American historian and former army officer who specializes in Holocaust studies, focusing on the Holocaust in Eastern Europe.
+He is currently an Assistant Professor in History at Northumbria University in Newcastle upon Tyne.
+Beorn previously served as the Louis and Frances Blumkin Professor of Holocaust and Genocide Studies at the University of Nebraska Omaha.
+From 2015 to 2016, he was the executive director of the Virginia Holocaust Museum in Richmond, Virginia.